 • Trail shoes aren't required, but highly recommended.

-The race takes place just a few minutes south of Zion National Park in Virgin, UT.
-Runners will park near the start/finish off of Camino Del Rio, prior to running a loop course in the desert.
+The race takes place on a property in Apple Valley, less than 25 minutes from Hurricane, and less than 50 minutes from Springdale.
+Runners will park near the start/finish off of Main Street at Ruby Rider Ranch, prior to running the course on Gooseberry Mesa.
 There are no shuttles for this race.

 - St. George Regional Airport (SGU)

 Head north on Interstate-15 through Nevada to enter Utah.
 Take exit 16 in Washington, UT onto Highway 9.
 Take Hwy 9 all the way to Virgin, UT (you will take a right at 500 N in La Verkin, UT to stay on Hwy 9).